xfostier/Directory/README.md

-# Notebook
+# SimpleDailyPlanner
-Day to day notebook
+Day to day diary